-The numbers tell a compelling story.
-The global mobile health market jumped from $36.68 billion in 2024 to a projected $40.65 billion in 2025, according to recent market analysis.
-But here’s the kicker—some analysts predict an even more aggressive trajectory, with the market exploding from $67.4 billion in 2024 to $211.62 billion by 2029.
+The global mobile health market grew from $36.68 billion in 2024 to a projected $40.65 billion in 2025, according to recent market analysis.
+Some analysts project acceleration to $211.62 billion by 2029.
+These numbers reflect real demand from healthcare providers who recognize that their current digital tools are inadequate.

 What Makes Healthcare Apps Different (And Why Most Fail)